jkoteswarrao/Saliency-Co-fusion/README.md

 3) GrabCut

+4) Different saliency extraction methods.

-Kindly use these codes as per licences of respective codes.
+Kindly use these codes as per licences of the respective codes.

+Contact me at krjimp@geu.ac.in for any further queries.